Hydrangea Pests

 Treating Aphids on Hydrangeas

 The first line of defense to to spray the areas where you suspect aphids are located with a strong water jet from the hose.
-Be careful not to spray so strong that you damage the plant.
+Be careful not to spray so hard that you damage the plant.
 Also, if you have black spots on your hydrangea, we do not recommend this method as it will cause extra moisture on the leaves.

 If a strong stream of water isn’t an option or working, you can spray an insecticidal soap solution on the leaves and stems.
 Use as directed on the bottle.